strapdata/elassandra/docs/elassandra/source/enterprise.rst

 .....................

 You can use the REST license API to check the currenly active license.
-If your current configuration require SSL encryption and user authentication, you must provide a valid login, pasword and root CA certificate.
+If your current configuration require SSL encryption and user authentication, you must provide a valid login, password and root CA certificate.

 .. code::

-   $ curl --user <username>:<password> --cacert /opt/elassandra-5.5.0/conf/cacert.pem -XGET "https://localhost:9200/_license?pretty"
+   $ curl --user <username>:<password> --cacert conf/cacert.pem -XGET "https://localhost:9200/_license?pretty"
    {
      "id" : "bbbef903-bbea-401d-838d-faf696e53547",
      "issuer" : "Strapdata",